-The HUD-NPMA-99A, called the Subterranean Termite Protection Builder's Guarantee, is completed by the builder and specifies whether the work was done by the pest control company or the builder (in the rare case of using extensive pressure treated lumber as termite prevention).
-The form clearly delineates the responsibilities of the builder and the builder must guarantee that any work done complies with the building code.
+HUD-NPMA-99A (Subterranean Termite Protection Builder's Guarantee) - Must be completed by the builder and specifies whether the work was done by the pest control company or the builder (in the rare case of using extensive pressure treated lumber as termite prevention).
+The form clearly delineates the responsibilities of the builder, and the builder must guarantee that any work done complies with the building code.

-The HUD-NPMA-99B, now called the New Construction Subterranean Termite Service Record, is completed by the pest control company and now includes all code-accepted methods into one service record.
-The code-accepted methods include Soil Applied Liquid Termiticide, Wood Applied Liquid Termiticide, Bait System Installed, and Physical Barrier System Installed.
+HUD-NPMA-99B (New Construction Subterranean Termite Service Record) - Must be completed by the pest control company and now includes all code-accepted methods into one service record.
+The code-accepted methods include Soil Applied Liquid Termiticide, Wood Applied Liquid Termiticide, Bait System, and Physical Barrier System.

 Inspecting old construction is equally if not more important than new construction.
 Over time, wood destroying insects can cause serious structural damages to a house, and may go undetected for a long periods.
 HUD Mortgage Letter 2005-ML-48 requires wood destroying insect inspections and proper documentation of existing property if any of the following factors apply: